On the flatness of spin local models for split even orthogonal groups: Abstract

 \section{Abstract}

-Let $F$ be a complete discretely valued field with ring of integers $\CO$ and residue field of characteristic $p>2$.
-Let $G=\GO_{2n}$ denote the split orthogonal similitude group over $F$.
-For any parahoric level structure, we prove that the associated spin local model for $G$ is a flat $\CO$-scheme with reduced special fiber, provided either $p$ is sufficiently large or $n\leq 4$.
-This partially confirms a conjecture of Pappas and Rapoport \cite[Conjecture 8.1]{pappas2009local}.
-As a corollary, we obtain a flat (integral) moduli space of PEL-type D under the same assumptions.
+Let $F$ be a complete discretely valued field with ring of integers $\mathcal{O}$ and residue field of characteristic $p>2$.
+Let $G=\operatorname{GO}_{2n}$ denote the split orthogonal similitude group over $F$.
+For any parahoric level structure, we prove that the associated spin local model for $G$ is a flat $\mathcal{O}$-scheme with reduced special fiber.
+This confirms a conjecture of Pappas and Rapoport \cite[Conjecture 8.1]{pappas2009local} in the split case.
+As a corollary, we construct a flat (integral) moduli space of PEL-type D.